ASNTHEGREAT/CWH-API/README.md

 # CWH-API

-# Assuming that you already have python, flask, docker daemon and python virtual environments downlaoded and installed, follow the steps below
+# Assuming that you already have python, flask, docker daemon and python virtual environments downloaded and installed, follow the steps below

 # RECORDING:
 # Step I: Download the recording folder virtually.